danielfrg/pelican-jupyter/README.md

 The Liquid tag mode provide more flexibility to combine an existing notebook code or output with extra text on a Markdown.
 You can also combine 2 or more notebooks in this mode.
-The only problem with the liquid tag mode is that it doesn't generate a summary for the article automatically from the notebook so you have to write it in the `.md` file that includes the notebook liquid tag.
+The only problem with the liquid tag mode is that it doesn't generate a summary for the article automatically from the notebook so you have to write it in the source `.md` file that includes the notebook.s

 You can use both modes at the same time but you are probably going to see a exception that prevents conflicts, ignore it.

 ## Note on CSS

 If the notebooks look bad on your pelican theme this can help.

-There is some issues/conflicts regarding the CSS that the Jupyter Notebook requires and the pelican theme.
+There is some issues/conflicts regarding the CSS that the Jupyter Notebook requires and the pelican themes.

 I do my best to make the plugin work with every theme but for obvious reasons I cannot guarantee that it will look good in any pelican theme.

-I only try this plugin on the pelican theme for [my blog](https://github.com/danielfrg/danielfrg.com) while trying to make it the most general and useful out of the box as possible, a difficult compromise sometimes.

 Jupyter Notebook is based on bootstrap so you probably will need your theme to be based on that it if you want the html and css to render nicely.